WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 };
 ```

-Using inferred types is useful when you have a simple store defined in a single call to the `store` function.

-## Inferred types of async actions

-In the Interactivity API, due to how the scope is transferred from some actions and derived states to others, asynchronous actions have to be defined with generators instead of async/await functions.
+Another thing to keep in mind is that, when using the Interactivity API, asynchronous actions must be defined with generators instead of async/await functions.

+The reason for using generators in the Interactivity API's asynchronous actions is to be able to restore the scope from the initially triggered action once the asynchronous function continues its execution after yielding.
+But this is a syntax change only, otherwise, **these functions operate just like regular async/await functions**, and the inferred types from the `store` function reflect this.

 Following our previous example, let's add an asynchronous action to the store.